Personalized Federated Learning with Exact Stochastic Gradient Descent

 \subsection{The Proposed Algorithm}

-The objective of the personalized FL setting above is to minimize the global training loss in \eqref{eq:fullloss} over the full set of parameters $\psi$.
+The objective of Personalized FL is to minimize the global training loss in \eqref{eq:fullloss} over the full set of parameters $\psi$.
 To this end, we propose a distributed optimization algorithm that incorporates exact Stochastic Gradient Descent (SGD) steps over $\psi$.
-The stochasticity arises due to a random \emph{client-participation} or selection process defined in the sequel, in Section \ref{sec:client-selection}.
-Without stochasticity, i.e.\ if all clients participate at every round, these previous steps become exact gradient descent (GD) steps.
-This means that the proposed algorithm defined in Section \ref{sec:serverclient} converges similarly to standard GD or SGD methods; see Section \ref{sec:convergence}.
+The stochasticity arises due to a random client participation or selection process defined in the sequel, in Section \ref{sec:client-selection}.
+Without stochasticity, i.e., if all clients participate at every round, these previous steps become exact gradient descent (GD) steps.
+This means that the proposed algorithm (detailed in Section \ref{sec:serverclient}) converges similarly to standard GD or SGD methods respectively; see Sections \ref{sec:convergence}, and \ref{convergence_rate}.